pt-br/relay-modern-boilerplate/README.md

 Detailed docs coming soon.

-You can combine this boilerplate with my [GraphQL Server](https://github.com/pt-br/GraphQL-Server).
+You can combine this boilerplate with my [GraphQL Server](https://github.com/pt-br/GraphQL-Server/tree/fake-data) (using fake data).

 ## Project Structure